Tullimaar House: 19th century

 It was built in 1828 for Benjamin Sampson, born in 1770, who was originally a "bal carpenter" (i.e., carpenter at a mine) and founded the gunpowder works at Kennall Vale.
-He also held the post of Manager and shareholder in the Perran Foundry, and was an adventurer in Tresavean Mine, from which he derived a large fortune.
+He also held the post of Manager and shareholder in the Perran Foundry, and was an adventurer in Tresavean Mine near Lanner, Cornwall, from which he derived a large fortune.
 He had Tullimaar built and resided there until his death 12 years later in 1840.
 He was buried at Gwennap.

-The house has been home to many distinguished residents or guests including Sarah Parkin widow of Dr. Henry Parkin, RN, Inspector-General of Hospitals and Fleets, and illegitimate child of one of the daughters of George III, who spent her last years there.
-She was the mother of Caroline, later Mrs. F. Hearle-Cock.
+The house has been home to many distinguished residents or guests including Sarah Parkin widow of Dr Henry Parkin, RN, Inspector-General of Hospitals and Fleets, and illegitimate child of one of the daughters of George III, who spent her last years there.
+She was the mother of Caroline, later Mrs F. Hearle-Cock.

 The 1861 census shows that the house was occupied by William Henry Lanyon, manager of Kennall Vale.

-In 1870 the Rev. Francis Kilvert spent nearly 3 weeks on holiday at Tullimaar with his friends Mr. and Mrs. William Hockin.
+In 1870 the Rev. Francis Kilvert spent nearly 3 weeks on holiday at Tullimaar with his friends Mr and Mrs William Hockin.

 In the 1891 census, it was occupied by Francis Hearle Cock, solicitor, and his family.
 His two nieces, Mabile Mary Arundell and Katherine Mary Arundell, the granddaughters of Baron Arundell of Wardour, also lived there.